Tiny-Earth/DemoSite/site/src/experiences.md

     How were the published definitions similar to or different from your definition?

-    Were the differences surprising or enlightening?
+    Were the differences between published active learning definitions surprising or enlightening?

     Rethink your working definition of active learning to include any new insights or nuances that you have gained.

 While active learning is a broad concept that encompasses a variety of techniques, a common feature of any definition is that students are cognitively engaged in something.
-The key is to engage students so that they are constructing knowledge.
+The key is to actively involve students in the learning process so they can construct their own knowledge.

 ### Multiple Ways to Be Active: The ICAP Model